Modern Slavery Statement

 - Being physically constrained or to have restriction placed on freedom of movement.

-D) COMMITMENT Scan Computers acknowledges its responsibilities in relation to tracking modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
-Scan Computers understands that this requires an ongoing review of both its internal practices in relation to its labour force and, additionally, its supply chains.
+D) COMMITMENT Scan Computers acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
+Scan Computers understands that this requires an ongoing review of both its internal practices in relation to its labour force and additionally, its supply chains.